 Older union campaigns for occupational health and safety in hazardous industries took on new meaning as care homes, hospitals, cruise ships and abattoirs became the epicentres of workplace disease.
 Regional and community differences made the impacts and consequences of the crisis neither uniform nor predictable.
 How the economic and social costs were disproportionately carried – by women, the young, and vulnerable Indigenous or migrant communities – showed up vast inequalities of resources, housing and welfare services.
 For some, technology enabled new work cultures to emerge.
 Working from home broke down old boundaries.

 Convenors of the ASSLH conference have chosen this moment of an international health crisis to examine changes in the meaning and historical context of labour health and community.
 What have been the experiences and relationships between health, community, and labour over time?
 Can a crisis be an opportunity for strengthening community networks and increasing political organisation for meaningful change?

-The conference organisers, on behalf of the ASSLH, invite submissions for papers exploring this theme and also welcome papers on all aspects of labour experience.
-We are particularly keen to have papers exploring:
+The conference organisers, on behalf of the ASSLH, have invited submissions for papers exploring this theme and on all aspects of labour experience, including:

 - intersections of class, gender, ethnic and generational differences

 - economic and health crises in earlier periods or national histories